Kah5/bimodality/README.md

 # biomodality
-Code for pls tree cover bimodality paper
+Repository for code for pls tree cover bimodality analysis.